$18 Million Settlement in Death of Pedestrian from Falling Glass from CNA Window

-Robert J. Bingle and Philip Harnett Corboy, Jr., of Corboy & Demetrio announced the settlement on behalf of the Flores family after pretrial negotiations took place before the Honorable William D. Maddux, Presiding Judge of the Law Division of the Circuit Court of Cook County.
+Philip Harnett Corboy, Jr., a partner at Corboy & Demetrio announced the settlement on behalf of the Flores family after pretrial negotiations took place before the Honorable William D. Maddux, Presiding Judge of the Law Division of the Circuit Court of Cook County.
 The case was scheduled to start trial on October 23, 2002.

 On October 8, 1999, Ana Flores, 38 at the time of her death, was walking along south Wabash Avenue holding the hand of her three year old daughter, Viridiana, when a piece of glass fell from the 29th floor of the CNA Plaza striking her on the head and killing her.
 Viridiana was still holding her mother's hand when the glass struck.
 This incident resulted in a general outcry from the media and the public to push for more stringent inspections of high-rise windows in the downtown area.
 The City of Chicago entered the fray and eventually CNA agreed to pay $250,000 in fines.

 Ana had been married to Antonio since 1985.
 Antonio and Ana had two daughters, Zaira, 14 at the time of her mother's death, and Viridiana, age 3.

 Philip Corboy, Jr., stated:

 "This is a wonderful family in which a loving mother and wife was taken away.
 Although Viridiana escaped physical injuries, evidenceat trial would have conclusively established that this beautiful youngg irl has suffered, and will continue to suffer, emotional injuries because of what she saw and what she has lost as a result of her mother's absence."